costlund/Buto-Plugin-FormForm_v1/README.md

     innerHTML: Element after form element.
 ```

+### Buttons align right

+Set to true if buttons should be align right.

 ### Submit method
 Set optional submit javascript method.
 Could be handy for extra validation.